jdijt/software-testing---PT_MA2_1/Lab5/final/Assignment1-report.md

 - The values in every row should be in {1,…,9}, and should all be different.
 - The values in every column should be in {1,…,9}, and should all be different.
-- The values in every subgrid [i,j] with i,j ranging over 1..3, 4..6 and 7..9 should be in {1,...,9}, and should all be different.
+- The values in every sub grid [i,j] with i,j ranging over 1..3, 4..6 and 7..9 should be in {1,...,9}, and should all be different.

 In addition to these constraints, an additional constraint should be added to support the NRC Sudoku:

-- The values in every subgrid [i,j] with i,j ranging over 2..4 and 6..8 should be in {1,...,9}, and should all be different.
+- The values in every sub grid [i,j] with i,j ranging over 2..4 and 6..8 should be in {1,...,9}, and should all be different.

 > We assume that the empty positions do not represent any value other than 0 which is used in the provided Sudoku implementation.